ghost-fvtt/foundry-factory/README.md

 Foundry Factory is an interactive CLI tool that developers can use to bootstrap modules and systems for [Foundry Virtual Tabletop].
-It allows developers to choose among different presets to initialize their projects (currently only one preset based on [Gulp] and [Rollup] is available).
+It allows developers to choose among different presets to initialize their projects.

 It is designed to be extendable so that adding additional presets is quite easy.